THE SERIES OF ARTICLES about the books I have published have a loose chronology and narrative that makes the most sense if read in this order:

-My first project was OW’s best selling books, a new edition of their Record Album Price Guide.
-Due to previous editorial decisions, many important and highly collectable artists had been pulled from recent editions.
+My first project was OW’s best-selling books, a new edition of their Record Album Price Guide.
+Due to previous editorial decisions, many important and highly collectible artists had been pulled from recent editions.
 This included major figures such as Fats Domino, Little Richard, Carl Perkins, Jerry Lee Lewis, and Neil Diamond.

 So my first BIG problem was that I had to replace thousands of listings of junk records with thousands of listings of money records!